 Please contact the Millar Road Landfill and Recycling Facility on 9528 8550 or Henderson Waste Recovery Park on 9411 3444 for fees payable and procedures for correct disposal.

 Aerosol cans are recyclable through the Household Hazardous Waste Program and the closest collection points are located at Henderson Waste Recovery Park or Millar Road Landfill and Recycling Facility.
 There is no cost to drop them at any facility.

-Empty aerosol cans may also be handed to our Customer Service Officers at the City of Kwinana Administration Office or Works Depot during office hours.
+Empty aerosol cans may also be handed to our Customer Service Officers at the City of Kwinana Administration Office or Operations Depot during office hours.
 The City’s waste contractor will regularly collect the aerosols and deliver them to a Hazardous Waste facility for recycling.

 Recycle Hubs are located at the Darius Wells Library and Resource Centre and Kwinana Marketplace (near Coles).